 While Gombe Stream National Park is a small National Park, its reputation is so big - especially if you are into conservation as we are.
 This is where Jane Goodall started her research on Chimpanzees in the 1960s.

 You could say that most of what we know about chimpanzees was made possible because of this small park.

 Aside from chimps, you can also see other primates and around 200 bird species.
-You can also do some hiking, swimming as well as explore the waterfalls.
+You can also do some hiking, and swimming as well as explore the waterfalls.

 4. Serengeti National Park

 The Serengeti is among the most well-known National parks in the whole of Africa.
 This is because of the annual great migration that comprises around 2 million total animals.

 The Serengeti borders Kenya's Maasai Mara which hosts the massive herds once they migrate across the border.
 If the lion is your favourite African animal, you will be happy to know that the Serengeti holds the largest world population - with more than 30,000 lions.